joestubbs/coe379l-fa25/docs/unit03/mlops.rst

 What do we need to build an ML inference server?
 The basic ingredients are as follows:

-1. *Serialize and deserialize trained models* --- we saw how to do this with sklearn, but we will quickly see how to do this with Keras.
+1. *Serialize and deserialize trained models* --- with sklearn one can use the Python pickle module, but we will quickly see how to do this with Keras.
 2. *Write the inference server code* --- we will see two methods for doing this, including a "generic" method using flask and a Tensorflow-specific method (Tensorflow Serving)
 3. *Package the server as a docker container image* --- This will simplify deployment and make our server